digitalspring/whitepaper/whitepaper.md

 interface: Users connecting with each other for the first time must be in possession of each other's public key.
 In addition, "logging in" with an identity means restoring the key pair from a backup.]
-In this way, the network layer must also be able to translate a peer's public key back into the IP address (or any other reachable network address – depending on the underlying transport).
+In this way, the software must also be able to translate a peer's public key back into the IP address (or any other reachable network address – depending on the underlying transport).
 This is done by means of a distributed hash table (DHT). ^[For a promising approach in our scenario of secure communication, see @R5N, for a whole p2p network layer building upon the latter see @CADET.]
 In short, a distributed hash table is a database containing key-value pairs which is distributed among all peers such that each peer stores only a small part of the database.
 Various algorithms exist to then allow a peer to find and access any entry in the database, even if it is stored with another, previously unknown peer in the network.
 Usually, this is achieved by introducing a metric on the common space of peer IDs^[These are not the identifiers mentioned earlier, as will be explained in the next section.] and keys and have a peer store a routing table that contains other peers close or far away from him in this metric.
 Then, to find a key and retrieve its associated value the request is routed to the peer whose ID is closest to the key and who is responsible for storing the value.

 How peers are identified